 Core Web Vitals

-Many webmasters have been struggling with the fact that their page still shows as a failing URL in the Core Web Vitals dashboard despite the many efforts and fixes.
+Many webmasters have been struggling with their pages still showing as failing URLs in the Core Web Vital dashboard despite many efforts and fixes.

 What is happening?

-We believe this is because of the number of pages with insufficient traffic for Google to collect the data.
-So it is not too difficult to understand, but for that, we will need to explain what you see in the Page Experience dashboard and how that correlates to the PageSpeed Insight test.
+We believe this is caused by the number of pages that have insufficient traffic for Google to collect the data which in turn has a negative impact on search engine rankings.
+While this is not difficult to understand, we will need to explain what you see in the Page Experience dashboard and how that correlates with the PageSpeed Insight test.

 Let’s start with the relatively new Page Experience dashboard.